 Valid structured markup allows us to read your product data and enable 2 features:

 - Automatic item updates: Automatic item updates reduce the risk of account suspension and item disapproval due to price and availability mismatches.

 - Automated feeds: Available via the “website crawl” input method to create a primary feed in your Merchant Center account.

 For subtitles in your language, turn on YouTube captions.
 Select the settings icon at the bottom of the video player, then select "Subtitles/CC" and choose your language.

 Structured data markup is an annotation system that you can add to your website.
 Structured data lets Google and other web platforms automatically read your site and directly pull product data from your HTML.
 Schema.org is a collection of structured data markup and annotations that are supported and used by major search engines and web platforms, including Google.

 Prevent item disapprovals due to mismatched price and availability information with automatic item updates.
 This feature allows Merchant Center to update your items based on the structured data on your website in case the product data provided is out-of-date.

-- Your landing page cannot change based on information about the user, such as if you adapt prices based on a user’s IP address or browser type.
+- Your landing page cannot change based on information about the customer, such as if you adapt prices based on a customer’s IP address or browser type.

-- Structured data must match the values that are shown to the user.
-Providing incorrect data on your product landing pages is a violation of our webmaster guidelines.
+- Structured data must match the values that are shown to the customer.
+Providing incorrect data on your product landing pages is a violation of our web developer guidelines.